Connect with others who understand.

 Written by Kelly Crumrin

 Legs like jelly or noodles, or legs that feel heavy like cement — these are some of the ways MyMSTeam members describe leg weakness, a common symptom of multiple sclerosis (MS).
-Leg weakness can come on suddenly and may happen after exertion.
+Leg weakness can come on suddenly and may happen after exertion, which means physical effort like exercise or heavy activity.

 For people with MS, leg weakness can contribute to problems with walking and make it harder to avoid falls.
-In a survey conducted with over 1,000 MyMSTeam members, two-thirds reported struggling with walking, mobility, or balance.
-Leg weakness can also contribute to feelings of tiredness and fatigue that are common in MS.
+In a survey of more than 600 MyMSTeam members, two-thirds reported muscle weakness as a symptom impacting their quality of life.
+Leg weakness can contribute to feelings of tiredness and fatigue that are common in MS.

 What Does MS Leg Weakness Feel Like?